 Dishes to Serve with Scalloped Corn

-You can’t go wrong with this dish for a holiday meal, potluck event or family party.
-Some dishes you may like to consider as an entree.
+You can't go wrong with this dish for a holiday meal, potluck event or family party.
+In particular, in the summer months when there's an abundance of fresh corn available put it to good use!
+Some dishes you may like to consider as an entrée to go with this corn casserole.

 - Brown Sugar Bourbon Glazed Ham